mongodb/specifications/source/client-side-encryption/tests/README.rst

    - Expect a `findOne` on the key vault collection with `_id` set to the returned binary to return a document.
    - Expect that document to have "masterKey.provider" set to "aws"

 #.
-Test explicit encrypt and decrypt with the "local" KMS provider.

-   - Create a `KeyVault` with a "local" KMS provider.
-   - Insert the a key document in to the key vault.
-   - Use `KeyVault.encrypt` to encrypt the value "hello" with the following:

-     - the algorithm "AEAD_AES_256_CBC_HMAC_SHA_512-Deterministic"
-     - the "local" KMS provider

-   - Expect the value is equal to a known BSON binary of subtype 6
-   - Use `KeyVault.decrypt` to decrypt the encrypted value
-   - Expect the value is equal to the string "hello"

-#.
-Test explicit encrypt and decrypt with the "aws" KMS provider.

-   - Create a `KeyVault` with a "aws" KMS provider.
-   - Insert the a key document in to the key vault.
-   - Use `KeyVault.encrypt` to encrypt the value "hello" with the following:

-     - the algorithm "AEAD_AES_256_CBC_HMAC_SHA_512-Deterministic"
-     - the "aws" KMS provider

-   - Expect the value is equal to a known BSON binary of subtype 6
-   - Use `KeyVault.decrypt` to decrypt the encrypted value
-   - Expect the value is equal to the string "hello"

-#.
 Test explicit encrypt of invalid values.

    - Create a `KeyVault` with either a "local" or "aws" KMS provider